charmed-kubernetes/layer-etcd/README.md

 # Usage

-We can deploy a single node easily with
+We can deploy a single node with the following commands:

 ```shell
 juju deploy easyrsa